 To visit Lexington is to step into history.
-The entire city of Lexington is listed on the Historic National Registry and can easily be enjoyed on foot, car, or from a carriage ride.
+The entire city of Lexington is listed on the National Register of Historic Places and can easily be enjoyed on foot, car, or from a carriage ride.

 Located only 15 miles from the Blue Ridge Parkway, The Natural Bridge of Virginia welcomes visitors to share its inspiring beauty.
 At over 200 feet tall and 90 feet wide, Natural Bridge has often been listed as one of the seven Natural Wonders of the World, capturing the interest of all who have seen it.
 George Washington surveyed it, and Thomas Jefferson purchased it so that it could be preserved as a national treasure.
 Virginia Safari Park is a 180-acre, drive-through zoo where you see hundreds of free-roaming animals in a natural setting.